 R – Roll Out →

-This is getting the show on its feet.
+This is getting the show on its feet. the right story, in the right place, at the right moment.

 You decide how and when this story hits the stage or the screen: